ch007m/hyla/README.md

 ### New project

-- Blank project
+A Blank project

     hyla new --blank ~/Temp/MyBlankProject

-- Sample Project (training-exercises)
+A  Sample Project (training-exercises)

     hyla new --template_type training-exercises ~/Temp/MyTrainingProject

 ### Add artefact to a project